menu

 Hours: 7am-4pm MT

-When Tickets are Released: In monthly blocks on the first of the month (except January, which releases on the 10th), 3 months in advance at 8am MT.
+When Tickets are Released: In monthly blocks on the first of the month (except April, May, and June, which were all released on January 2), 6 months in advance at 8am MST.
 Ex.
-Tickets for the entire month of September go on sale June 1st at 8am.
-A limited number of tickets become available the night before at 6pm MT.
+Tickets for the entire month of September go on sale April 1st at 8am.
+A limited number of tickets will be available the night before at 7pm MST.

 Get Tickets Here